Proof Number Based Monte-Carlo Tree Search: PN-MCTS Algorithm

 \begin{scriptsize}

 \end{scriptsize}

-where $C_{pn}$ is the PN-Parameter that can be adjusted, $pnRank$ is the rank of a specific node (lowest rank is best node according to PNS), and $argmax_{j \in I} (pnRank_{j})$ is the highest (and thus worst) rank of any child node.
+To normalize, the rank of a specific node $pnRank$ is divided by the largest rank value of any of the children.
+The lowest rank means best node according to PNS, so $max_{j \in I} (pnRank_{j})$ is the highest (and thus worst) rank of any child node.
+To control the influence of the addition, the PN-Parameter $C_{pn}$ is added.
 The rest of the variables are the same as in the regular UCB1 Formula~(\ref{eq:UCT}).
 This paper uses the term PN-MCTS to refer to any MCTS variant that uses the UCT-PN formula instead of the base UCB1 formula for its selection step.